Trinity Cheltenham: History

 Trinity Church came into being in 1824 as an overflow from the Parish Church in the town center.
 The first minister was the Rev Francis Close, Rector of Cheltenham and later Dean of Carlisle Cathedral.
 The Dean Close School was named after him.
 The Church was opened with an address from the Rev Charles Simeon.

 In 1976, Trinity Church was on the point of closure.
 However, under the ministry of a retired missionary (Canon Lawrence Totty), change had slowly begun to happen.
 The threat of closure was removed and under two subsequent vicars, Rev John Risdon and Rev Paul Harris, the church continued to grow and start to reach out into the community.

 In 1994 Mark Bailey was appointed as a pastor and the church building underwent major renovations.
 In 2000, Trinity House, the three-storey building immediately behind the church, was purchased.

 Continued growth presented logistical problems, and by the end of 2004 the church started holding multiple services each Sunday.
 In January 2005 the 'Trinity Growth Project' was launched and most of the staff and administrative team moved out of Trinity House to offices in Winchcombe House.
 In 2008 the church purchased the Fusion Building next to Trinity House on Winchcombe Street, and in 2009 began a refurbishment of the main church building to increase the capacity to nearly 650.

 Mark Bailey resigned as team rector and accepted a two-year suspension from ministry by the Bishop of Gloucester in 2016.

 Andrew Blyth took up post as Lead Pastor and Team Rector in 2017.

 In 2022, the church received a £35,000 grant (over 3 years) from the Diocese of Gloucester’s LIFE Development Fund to run its new Spear programme, aimed at helping young people realise their potential and find employment.

-In November 2024, Rev Nick Stott's licence was removed.